buildingSMART/BCF-API/README.md

 Retrieve a **collection** of file references as topic header.

+The "files" should be used to match which models to be opened when displaying the topic viewpoints.
 *Implementer Note*: The `reference` property can either be an **Uri** or a **server specific id**.
 Uris are given as absolute paths to the model files while ids reference a custom id of the model file and require custom logic per server to retrieve it.
 This allows referencing of files on the server but requires clients to know how to retrieve files in a specific implementation.

 **Example Request**